lordbaah/AWS-Learning-Projects/aws-serverless-contact-form/README.md

 **Solution**: Use `import` instead of `require` for loading AWS SDK and other dependencies.

-### ❌ SES Access Denied Error

-**Issue**: If SES throws an "Access Denied" error.

-**Solution**: Ensure that the email addresses you're sending from and to are verified in SES.
-If SES is in sandbox mode, only verified addresses can be used.

-### Lambda Execution Errors

-If your Lambda function fails to execute:

-1. Go to CloudWatch Logs to check the error messages
-2. Common issues include:
-   - Incorrect email addresses (not verified in SES)
-   - IAM permissions issues
-   - Syntax errors in your Lambda code

 ## 🔧 Final Notes

-- **IAM Role Permissions**: Make sure the IAM role used by Lambda has the proper permissions to send emails via SES.
+- **IAM Role Permissions**: Make sure the IAM role used by Lambda has both SES and CloudWatch Logs permissions.
 - **SES in Sandbox**: If you're in the SES sandbox, you'll need to verify both sender and recipient emails.
-You can apply for SES production access if you plan to send emails to unverified addresses.
+- **Logging**: Always implement proper logging in your Lambda function to help with troubleshooting.
+- **Testing**: Use the browser console (F12) to see detailed frontend errors and CloudWatch Logs for backend errors.

 ## References